jannerm/diffuser/README.md

 ```

 The default hyperparameters are listed in [locomotion:diffusion](config/locomotion.py#L38-L81).
-You can override any of them with flags, eg `--n_diffusion_steps 100`.
+You can override any of them with flags, eg, `--n_diffusion_steps 100`.

 2. Train a value function with:
 ```